emmygrace/gaia-tools/README.md

 This will:
 - Start PostgreSQL and backend API in Docker
 - Start all TypeScript packages (`aphrodite-core`, `aphrodite-react`, `coeus-api-client`) in watch mode
-- Start the Next.js frontend in development mode

 **Alternative - Docker Only:**